julianfssen/turbin3_builders_course_q3/airdrop_program/README.md

 # airdrop

+**NOTE**: The repo with the full commit history is available at: https://github.com/julianfssen/airdrop_program

 `airdrop_program` is a Solana dApp (written in Rust) that interacts with the token program onchain.

 This program is the prerequisite dApp for the first phase of the WBA Turbin3 program.